 AOL has already engaged with its New Zealand counterparts (sharing the FSANZ) and we are in positive talks with two state governments who are open to this process.
 At a national level we have informed both the Trade and Agriculture Ministries and Departments of our intentions to prosecute domestic legislation.

 It is worth noting that the single biggest competitor to organic products domestically are “fake organic”.
 Domestic legislation will not only significantly increase exports for Australian Organic businesses, it will also remove the biggest competitor in their local market.
-We are hoping to achieve domestic legislation by mid-2020.
+We are hoping to achieve domestic legislation by 2021.